pftanavit/OTJ-SIT/Extras/ssh-secure-shell.md

 2. From local machine terminal.

+    Generate new keys.
+    ```
+    ssh-keygen -t ed25519
+    ```
+    Connect to VM1.
     ```
     ssh vm1@127.0.0.1 -p 2222
     ```
     This connects through the local machine and forwarded to VM1's port 22.

     You should now be able to connect to VM1.

 3. Copy the local machine's public key to VM1.